Technobezz is supported by its audience. We may get a commission from retail offers.

 Supports Dolby Atmos and DTS:X audio formats

-Wireless subwoofer with 96dB output
+Wireless subwoofer; 96dB total system output

 QuickFit mounting for compatible Vizio TVs